Frequently Asked Questions

 As part of our intake process, we will reach out to your insurance company to determine eligibility & coverage of services.
 This will give us details regarding your financial responsibility, such as copays.
 If you are interested in private payment options, contact us and we can discuss our short & long term out-of-pocket options.

-What is the difference between Single Consultation Sessions and ongoing Parent Training services?
+What is the difference between Single Consultation Sessions and Ongoing Support services?

 Single Consultation Sessions are perfect for families who may not be able to commit to long-term services.
-Single Consultation Sessions are 30-45 minutes and can be scheduled "as needed".
+Single Consultation Sessions are up to 45 minute video calls and can be scheduled "as needed".
 In these sessions, parents can ask questions, discuss their concerns, and receive recommendations to try on their own.

-Ongoing Parent Training & Consultation services typically involve longer sessions (~90 minutes on average) because in addition to answering questions and discussing concerns, the BCBA will provide side-by-side coaching and feedback to help you put behavioral strategies into practice in every day life situations.
+Our Ongoing Support model typically involves longer sessions (about 60-120 minutes on average) because in addition to answering questions and discussing concerns, the BCBA will provide side-by-side coaching and feedback to help you put behavioral strategies into practice in every day life situations.
 Sessions typically take place using a weekly or biweekly schedule.
 A detailed Evaluation & Assessment can also begin the process so that goals and objectives can be identified to fit your child & family's unique needs.

 Do you accept insurance?

-We are considered in-network with several major insurance companies.
+We are considered in-network with several major insurance companies. such as Horizon BCBS of NJ and Aetna.
 We also offer affordable short- and long-term private payment options and are willing to work with other third-party payors, such as school districts.

 Who can participate in sessions?